heterorefactor/heterorefactor/experiments/Recursive/README.md

 ### How to Add New Kernels

 If you want to add your own new kernels for testing, you can create a new directory under this folder.
-For example, if you have a kernel called `ray`, you can create this structure:
+You can create this subfolder structure:

 ```
 ├── Makefile